SciClone’s Real-World Study on Elacestrant: A Potential Game-Changer in Breast Cancer Treatment - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Study Overview: SciClone Pharmaceuticals is conducting a real-world study titled ‘Safety and Effectiveness of Elacestrant in Patients With HR+/HER2-, ESR1-mutated Advanced Breast Cancer: a Prospective, Noninterventional Real-world Study.’
-The study aims to evaluate the safety and effectiveness of elacestrant in patients with hormone receptor-positive, HER2-negative advanced breast cancer with ESR1 mutations.
-This research is significant as it seeks to provide insights into the real-world application of elacestrant in a specific patient population.
+Study Overview: SciClone Pharmaceuticals is conducting a prospective, noninterventional real-world study titled ‘Safety and Effectiveness of Elacestrant in Patients With HR+/HER2-, ESR1-mutated Advanced Breast Cancer.’
+The study aims to evaluate the safety and effectiveness of elacestrant in patients with advanced breast cancer that is hormone receptor-positive, HER2-negative, and has ESR1 mutations.
+This research is significant as it seeks to provide insights into the real-world application of elacestrant in clinical settings in China.

-Intervention/Treatment: The study focuses on elacestrant, administered at a dose of 345 mg/day orally.
-Elacestrant is intended to manage advanced breast cancer by targeting ESR1 mutations, aiming to improve patient outcomes in real-world settings.
+Intervention/Treatment: The study focuses on elacestrant, administered as a 345 mg/day oral dose.
+Elacestrant is intended to manage advanced breast cancer in patients with specific genetic mutations, assessing its safety and efficacy in real-world conditions.

-Study Design: This is an observational cohort study with a prospective time perspective.
-Participants will be observed in real-world clinical settings without any intervention allocation or masking, allowing researchers to gather data on the drug’s effectiveness and safety during routine care.
+Study Design: This observational study follows a cohort model with a prospective time perspective.
+Participants are already prescribed elacestrant as part of their standard treatment, and the study will monitor their medical data during routine care to evaluate treatment effectiveness and safety.